jthhk/BVT_GUI/README.md

 Notes

+* reads from the output files from BVT
 * I add the Realised and unrealised to give me the position - otherwise i end up down when i think I'm up
 * include fees - again for the above reason
 * Pause is only done when the "single/Pause" file exists - not when manual